hexbatch/apple-core/v1/docs/core/token_types.md

-Global states are kept here for url and scripts.
+Global states are kept here for remotes and scripts.

 ## Multiple inheritance for attributes